-This cycle includes one week of clinical duty in critical care followed by a week of on-call responsibility.
+This cycle includes a the 7 day call-week, with 1 relief night, along with 3 in-house night shifts from 5pm-8am that occurs during the academic time.
 This week has been structured to mimic the typical work week of intensivists in practice throughout much of Canada.
 Upon completion of this call week, the trainees complete a week of non-clinical duties whereby most trainees accomplish their studying, teaching of other individuals, as well as maintaining their competency in their base specialty.
-Trainees have applauded this structure as a major strength of our program since it prepares individuals very well for entrance into independent practice in the specialty.

 The Critical Care Medicine (Adult) Residency Program at McMaster University is a two-year program.
 Applicants must have base specialty training from Internal Medicine, General Surgery, Emergency Medicine, Anesthesia, or Cardiac Surgery.
 Applications will be considered if the candidate is already certified in one of these specialty programs or will be eligible for certification prior to the end of the two-year program.
 The number of residents accepted to the program varies each year.